ykrsama/bino/README.md

-# A fork of Bino optimized for macOS with 32:9 VR glasses
+# A fork of Bino optimized for macOS with VR glasses

 Starting with bino version 2.2, optimized for macOS with 32:9 VR glasses e.g. Rayneo Air 3, Xreal one etc.

 - Using old OpenGL version 2.1 for compatibility with macOS 10.13 and later

+- Feat:
+   - trackpad support

-- bug fixes:
+- Bug fixes:
+   - distorted / glitching video
    - wrong fov
    - playlist loading

 ## Build from source

-- Build Qt (homebrew qt has problems with video playback, so we need to build it from source)
+- Build Qt (homebrew qt has problems with video playback, so we want to build it from source)

    ```bash
    ```